Bonnie Young: Early life

 Young was born in Baltimore, Maryland and grew up in Spring, Texas.

 Growing up she played multiple sports, and then she narrowed it down to soccer and basketball in high school.
 For college she chose soccer because it gave her greater options.

 Her father, Bob, played in the NFL.
 Her grandfather, Bobby Young, played in the MLB.
 Her mother, Betty, was a three-time field hockey All-American.

 Playing career

 High School

-Young pulled double duty playing for Klein High School and her club team, Klein Challange SC.
+Young pulled double duty playing for Klein High School and her club team, Klein Challenge SC.
 Both teams were nationally ranked during her time playing for them.
-She was Houston Chronical Player of the Year in 1996 and 1997.
+She was Houston Chronicle Player of the Year in 1996 and 1997.

 College

 Young played for the Penn State Nittany Lions women's soccer team from 1998 to 2001.